Why You Should Spend Time Setting Up Your Social Media Profiles Properly

 What You Need to Know About Hashtags and Terms for the Twitterverse

-In the Twitterverse there are a whole host of unique and expanding use of Twitter-specific terms you need to know about.
+In the Twitterverse there are a whole host of unique and expanding uses of Twitter-specific terms you need to know about.

 Here are some to get you started:

-This means a Direct Message, a message that you send you friend or colleague.
+This means a Direct Message, a message that you send to your friend or colleague.

 By clicking the heart below the Tweet, Twitter will automatically pin the message to your account to be looked at later.

 LinkedIn has connections, Facebook has friends and fans, Twitter has followers, Even if you follow someone but they don't decide to follow you back, you'll still continue to receive their Tweets.

 An expression used for readers, and others who choose to receive your tweets.